 If you’re like most people, you’ve caught the flu many times.
 And chicken pox?
 Probably.
 Strep throat?
 Also likely.
 As an adult, your immune system has already been through the ringer.
 While these experiences were hard on your body in the short-term, they added up to a tougher immune system in the long-term.

 Our little ones don’t have that luxury, or immune strength.
 In fact, a recent study from the Center for Infectious Disease Research and Policy showed that it’s the youngest kids who are most at risk of serious complications from the flu.
-And unfortunately hospitalizations due to influenza have spiked in the past decade – an indication that the flu may be getting harder to fight.
+And unfortunately, hospitalizations due to influenza have spiked in the past decade – an indication that the flu may be getting harder to fight.

-Flu symptoms in kids
+Early flu symptoms in kids to watch for

-Whether they pick it up on the playground, daycare or at school, the flu comes on quickly.
-And knowing how to spot the symptoms early can help your child recover and alleviate symptoms faster.
+Whether they pick it up on the playground, daycare or at school, the flu comes on quickly in kids – and grownups too.
+Usually symptoms begin to show up between one and four days after infection.

+Knowing how to spot the symptoms early can help your child recover and alleviate symptoms faster.
 The first 48 hours are most important, and many parents have a hard time identifying whether their child is dealing with the flu versus a common cold.

 Here are symptoms that signal it’s the flu, and not a cold:

 - It comes on suddenly